 Faculty-supervised experience in assisting with laboratory studies.
 May be repeated subject to availability of assignments.
+Prerequisite: Approval of department chairperson.

 BIOL 3110 - Genetics Lab (1)

 This is the corequisite lab course for Biology majors taking BIOL 3310.
 Laboratory fee.